senocular/senocular.github.com/articles/js_pitfalls_of_proxy.md

 // TypeError: arrowProxy is not a constructor
 ```

 The reason for this is that all functions have an internal `[[Call]]` method used for normal function calls, even classes despite them normally throwing an error.
 As long as this internal method exists, a proxy will be able to trap it.
 The internal `[[Construct]]` method used by constructors only exists for those kinds of functions which can be used as constructors.
 When it doesn't exist, a proxy is unable to trap it.
 Since arrow functions - among others - can't be used as constructors, not having a `[[Construct]]`, it cannot be trapped by a proxy.
-This means there's no way to use a proxy to make non-constructors into constructors.
+This means there's no way to use a proxy to turn non-constructors into constructors.